-Oscar-Claude Monet was born in Paris on November 14th, 1840.
+Claude Monet was born in Paris on November 14, 1840.
 By 1845 his family moved to Le Havre, Normandy.
-Monet showed a great deal of talent from an early age and in 1851, he enrolled in Le Havre’s secondary school of the arts.
-As a child Monet became known locally for his charcoal caricatures that circulated throughout his town.
+Monet showed a great deal of talent from an early age, and in 1851, he enrolled in Le Havre’s secondary school of the arts.
+As a child, Monet became known locally for his charcoal caricatures that circulated throughout his town.

-Monet continued his training in Paris, studying under a the artist, Charles Gleyre.
-During this time Monet met Pierre-Auguste Renoir, Frédéric Bazille and Alfred Sisley.
+Monet continued his training in Paris, studying under the artist Charles Gleyre.
+During this time, Monet met Pierre-Auguste Renoir, Frédéric Bazille, and Alfred Sisley.
 These associations would help him to develop his artistic philosophy and the concept behind Impressionism began to blossom.

 Claude and Camille had two sons together, Jean (1868) and Michel (1878).
 Monet felt the financial stress of raising a family and fell into a state of depression.
 Shortly after Jean’s birth, Claude attempted suicide by drowning himself.

 In 1871, the start of the Franco-Prussian War prompted Monet to leave France and spend a brief period of time in England, where Monet studied the works of John Constable and Joseph Mallord William Turner.
 The English landscapes become an inspiration to Monet, as he worked to develop his own color palette.

 Before returning to France in the early 1870s, Monet travelled to Zaandam and Amsterdam.
 It was here that Monet painted a series of landscape paintings, depicting the iconic Dutch windmills.

 After his excursion in the Netherlands, Monet settled in Argenteuil, a French town on the Seine not far from Paris.
 It was here that Monet executed a pivotal painting: Impression: Sunrise, 1872.